 YES to all of these points:

-Your child is safest in a booster seat until they reach the maximum weight or height limit of the booster seat (as stated by the manufacturer).
+Your child is safest in a booster seat until they reach the maximum height or weight limit of the booster seat.
 A child is ready to ride in the vehicle without a booster seat when the vehicle seat belt fits properly.
-This is typically when a child is 145 cm (4 feet 9 inches) tall and between 8 and 12 years of age.
+This is typically when a child is 145 cm (4 ft.
+9 in.) tall and between 8 and 12 years of age.

 Children can usually use a seatbelt when they are at least 145 cm (4 ft.
 9 in.) tall because: